 When Should I Go?

 El Salvador’s rainy season is between May and November, and its dry season is between December and April.
 Even in rainy season, sunny days are the norm.
 Thunderstorms are short and strong, usually occurring late in the day.

 During the Easter Holy Week, called Semana Santa, El Salvador’s hotels and beaches are packed with local tourists.
 Christmas and New Years are busy as well—make sure you have reservations long in advance if you plan on visiting during these holidays.

 How Safe Will I Be?

-Street crime, and even violent crime is a big problem in El Salvador.
+Street crime and even violent crime is a big problem in El Salvador.
 Obviously, most travelers visiting the country leave without incident.
 But it’s crucial to follow some ground rules when traveling in El Salvador—and in any Central American country, for that matter.

 Don’t walk around at night in the cities, especially in San Salvador.
 Multiply that times ten if you’re a woman, and times ten thousand if you’re a woman traveling alone.
-Take a taxi, even if your destination is a couple blocks away.
+Take a taxi, even if your destination is a couple of blocks away.
 Keep copies of your passport in different locations.
 Don’t flash anything of value, especially money—keep it in a money belt under your clothes.
 If you are robbed, do as the robber asks—your camera isn’t worth your life.

-As for health, it’s advised to get vaccinated against Hepatitis A and B and Typhoid, and make sure you’re up to date on all your boosters.
+As for health, it’s advised to get vaccinated against Hepatitis A and B and Typhoid and make sure you’re up to date on all your boosters.
 Malaria prophylaxis with chloroquine is recommended if you’re traveling in rural areas, especially Santa Ana, Ahuachapan, and La Union.